 Many laptops reduce the strength of their wireless card a little bit as soon as they run on battery.
 This saves energy and allows you to work longer in battery mode.
 However, you might not be able to get a weak wi-fi network.

-Reconnecting the power cable might do wonders to your internet.
+Reconnecting the power cable might do wonders for your internet.

 Internet Abroad Has Never Been So Easy